NativeScript/docs/content/guide/android-marshalling.md

 #### Array of Primitive Types

-The automatic marshalling works only for cases with arrays of objects.
-In cases where you have a method that takes an array of primitive types, you need to convert it as follows:
+When dealing with arrays of primitive types, automatic marshalling is not supported.
+To pass them as arguments to a method, you'll need to use wrapper classes (e.g., Integer, Double) to convert the primitives into objects, allowing for automatic marshalling.

 ```java
 public static void myMethod(int[] someParam)